tmilliman/phenocam_notebooks/README.md

 [phenocam.unh.edu](http://phenocam.unh.edu)

-The project is a collaboration between Harvard University, Boston University, Washington University (St. Louis) and the University of New Hampshire.
+The PhenoCam project is an NSF funded collaboration between Harvard University, Boston University, Washington University (St. Louis) and the University of New Hampshire.